cweggler/quopho/README.md

 ### Available For Download
-download Xcode, this app was made for Swift 4 clone the repository for this project and then open and run with Xcode
+download Xcode, this app was made for Swift 4 clone the repository for this project and then open and run with Xcode Please request a Flickr API key from Flickr here- https://www.flickr.com/services/apps/ as a courtesy it's free and then you can reuse the API for another app too.